THE MARSHALL LAB

 Picture

-38. Marshall JM*, Buchman A, Sánchez HM, Akbari OS* (2017) Overcoming evolved resistance to population-suppressing homing-based gene drives.
+38. Marshall JM*, Buchman A, Sánchez C. HM, Akbari OS* (2017) Overcoming evolved resistance to population-suppressing homing-based gene drives.
 Nature Scientific Reports 7: 3776

 *Co-corresponding authors